Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Formation Energy

 When Er is substituted in yttria, it can replace a yttrium atom at one of the two symmetrically nonequivalent sites.
 Since Y has a ${3+}$ electronic configuration, and photoluminescence emission energies associated with Er$^{\rm 3+}$ have been observed in doped material, we expect the neutral supercell configuration with Er in the $3+$ state to be stable at least under some conditions.
 We compute the formation energy of the Er ion in yttria to verify the stable state.
 The formation energy of different charged configurations of the Er dopant is calculated from \cite{Zhang1991}

-Here the first two terms stand for the total energy differences between the pristine bulk system and supercell with a defect. $E_{\text{corr}}$ is the correction term arising from the interaction between charged supercells. $\mu_i$ is the chemical potentials of the added (Er) and subtracted (Y) atoms. $\epsilon_F$ and $E_{\text{VBM}}$ are the Fermi level and the valence band maximum of the pristine supercell. $\Delta_{q/b}$ represents the potential alignment term between the charged cell and the valence band gap of the bulk supercell.
+Here the first two terms stand for the total energy differences between the pristine bulk system and supercell with a defect. $E_{\text{corr}}$ is the correction term arising from the interaction between charged supercells. $\mu_i$ is the chemical potentials of the added (Er with negative n) and subtracted (Y with positive n) atoms. $\epsilon_F$ and $E_{\text{VBM}}$ are the Fermi level and the valence band maximum of the pristine supercell. $\Delta_{q/b}$ represents the potential alignment term between the charged cell and the valence band gap of the bulk supercell.

 To obtain the correction term ($E_{\text{corr}}$), which eliminates artifacts that arise in \textit{ab initio} calculations with charged supercells due to the periodic boundary conditions, we have used three different methods and modified the final energies accordingly.
 The first method is the first-order Makov-Payne correction \cite{Makov1995}.
 The correction term is $q^2\alpha/{2\epsilon L}$ where $q$, $\epsilon$, $\alpha$, and $L$ represent the additional charge, the dielectric constant of the host material, the lattice-dependent Madelung constant ($\alpha=2.8373$ for a simple cubic supercell), and the linear size of the supercell, respectively.
 This correction can be amended to get $E_{corr}$ in the units of eV, such that $E_{MP}=14.39952 \alpha q^2/2 \epsilon L$ with the same definitions above, and L is in the units of \AA.
 We use the experimental static dielectric constant of 18.1.
-With the relaxed supercell size mentioned above, the first-order Makov-Payne corrections are 106.284 meV for +1, { one hole or -1, one electron}, and 425.138 meV for +2, { two holes or -2, two electrons}, charged supercells.
+With the relaxed supercell size mentioned above, the first-order Makov-Payne corrections are 106.284 meV for +1, one hole or -1, one electron, and 425.138 meV for +2, two holes or -2, two electrons, charged supercells.

 As a second option, we used the QE software to directly calculate the Makov-Payne correction to the total energy and obtain the same numerical results.
 In a third approach we employed a completely different correction scheme, the method proposed by Freysoldt, Neugebauer, and Van de Walle (FNV) \cite{Freysoldt2009,Freysoldt2011}, which is modeled by the sxdefectalign software.
 Similar to the previous calculations, we get a charge correction of about 103 meV and 414 meV for a single and double-charged supercell, respectively.
 We also utilized the sxdefectalign software \cite{Freysoldt2009,Freysoldt2011} to obtain the potential alignment, $\Delta_{q/b}$, which is usually the smallest correction term in the formation energy calculations.